GenomicMedLab/cool-seq-tool/docs/TranscriptSelectionPriority.md

 1. MANE Select
 2. MANE Plus Clinical
 3. Longest Compatible Remaining\
    a.
-If there is a tie, choose the first-published transcript among those transcripts meeting criterion
+If there is a tie, choose the first-published transcript (lowest-numbered accession for RefSeq/Ensembl) among those transcripts meeting criterion\
    _Note: We want the most recent version of a transcript associated with an assembly_

 ## Compatible Transcripts